I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-oh I don't think so because I've been spending you know like I wasn't exactly saving like money was going I was like going out for dinner every night I was like spending the money I was taking trips to vegas I was doing stuff but yeah I was and I had to pay for my school also I had to pay for my university so I was paying for my university I was supporting my parents so I wasn't rich I just worked hard I also I also while I was working as a skycap I also worked as a video store at rogers video I was working forty hours a week at rogers video in the summer skycap in the morning and rogers video which is like a canadian blockbuster in the in so I had a work ethic
+Oh, I don't think so, because I'd been spending — you know, I wasn't exactly saving.
+Money was going.
+I was going out for dinner every night.
+I was spending the money.
+I was taking trips to Vegas.
+I was doing stuff.
+But yeah, I was...
+I had to pay for my school also.
+I had to pay for my university, so I was paying for my university.
+I was supporting my parents. **I wasn't rich; I just worked hard.** Also, while I was working as a skycap [airport baggage handler], I also worked at Rogers Video.
+I was working forty hours a week at Rogers Video in the summer, skycap in the morning and Rogers Video, which is like a Canadian Blockbuster.
+So I had a work ethic.

 Shaan Puri

-I guess you're more of a hustler than I I thought because you I I guess I got under the public perception is you're like kind of just a sharp you're it's all it's all mental you sit in your room you have your models and then you make bets and the money comes in I I didn't know at least some of these stories about you kinda hustling as the the sky cap and figuring out how to like run your own operation down there so that's pretty cool when did like I don't know sam if you've heard these stories but I guess a couple of your famous betting stories are I guess you went all in at one.
-On the lakers to win the championship and and like six to one odds
+I guess you're more of a *hustler* than I thought.
+I had gotten the public perception that you're kind of just a sharp — it's all mental.
+You sit in your room, you have your models, then you make bets and the money comes in.
+I didn't know, at least, some of these stories about you kind of hustling as the skycap [airport porter] and figuring out how to run your own operation down there.
+That's pretty cool.
+When did — I don't know, Sam, if you've heard these stories — but I guess a couple of your famous betting stories are: you went all in at one point on the Lakers to win the championship at about 6-to-1 odds.

 Haralabos Voulgaris